Sweet Desire, Wicked Fate

 Enervated, she sat down on the floor and leaned against a cupboard.
 She continued to question why those detestable things had been preserved in slime and buried.
 Why did she have to be the one to unleash them?

 That morning she had woken up so happy, excited to buy a birthday present for Briz.
 She closed her eyes but couldn’t escape from all that had transpired.
 The images were too vivid; if she had her sketch pad she could have drawn the Mal Rous in detail.
 Getting to her feet, she roamed through the manor’s stuffy rooms, turning on all of the lamps that worked.
 Even with its elegant crystal chandeliers and gilded mirrors, the place exuded sadness.

 And why wouldn’t it?
 It was abandoned, left to die.

 Near the closet, her mom had stacked boxes with games, books, and photographs of her Aunt Amelia with her Grandmother Elvina and Grandfather Dekle.
-“It’s weird,” Jaden said, walking over to the pile.
-“One day they just decided to leave and never come back.
-They didn’t even take anything with them—”She inhaled sharply.
-“Of course they didn’t.
+Jaden walked over to the pile.
+It was as if one day they just decided to leave and never come back.
+They didn’t even take anything with them.She inhaled sharply.
 They knew about the Mal Rous and ran for their lives.
-So if they knew about those loathsome creatures, they might have known that damn Professor.”

 Jaden held one of the framed black and white photographs.
 Her family.
 They were all strangers to her.
 She could see how much Ava resembled their Grandmother Elvina, both of them striking.
 Amelia beamed at the camera with childlike innocence.
 Jaden’s Grandfather Dekle looked very distinguished.
 Perhaps he’d been a lawyer or a doctor.